Navigation

 Beneficial Ownership Reporting

 Section 1c requires beneficial ownership information for certain fund types.
-As of the 2023 amendments, I must report beneficial ownership data for hedge funds and private equity funds.
+Under the in-effect 2023 amendments I report beneficial ownership data for hedge funds and private equity funds; the joint SEC/CFTC 2024 amendments (compliance date October 1, 2026) expand the reporting set further, including separate component-fund reporting for master-feeder, parallel-fund, and dependent parallel managed account structures.

 What I Report